 What Is a Fitness Boxing Class?

-Fitness boxing classes are a form of high-intensity interval training (HIIT), because they alternate bursts of boxing moves (jab, cross, hook, uppercut) with low-intensity segments of either complete rest or bodyweight exercises (squats, mountain climbers, jumping jacks) for a full-body workout that seriously builds your stamina, says Brooke Budke, vice president of marketing at TITLE Boxing Club.
+Fitness boxing classes are a form of high-intensity interval training (HIIT), because they alternate bursts of boxing moves (jab, cross, hook, uppercut) with low-intensity segments of either complete rest or bodyweight exercises (squats, mountain climbers, jumping jacks) for a full-body workout that seriously builds your stamina, says Brooke Budke, a certified boxing instructor.
 This ability to sustain physical effort over a longer period of time makes you better at just about any other sport or activity: running, power yoga, team sports, you name it.

 Who Should Try a Boxing Workout Class?

 Though boxing is a high-intensity workout, you don't need to be super fit to take a class, and you don't need prior boxing experience, either.
 You can customize the workout to your current fitness and ability levels.

 "The best part about boxing workouts is that you can go at your own pace; you can be a beginner, and you can have any body type," Budke says.
 Even people with movement limitations can take part in boxing classes.
 "I've seen people with a broken foot sit on a stool and still do the workout," Budke says.
 Just speak with the instructor before class if you have any concerns or limitations.

 Boxing is also a great way to sharpen your self-defense skills.
 Though most fitness boxing classes aren't classified as "self-defense" classes — and won't replace a traditional one — they will teach you basic boxing moves that you can build upon later.